-If your child earned income with a part-time job, then at least some of his SSI benefits may be subject to tax liability.
+- If your child earned income with a part-time job, then at least some of his or her SSI benefits may be subject to tax liability.
 This is also the case if during the year, your child received some other type of income, such as payments from a trust fund or an inheritance.
 How much of your child's SSI taxes are subject to a tax liability depends on how much the child earned through his other income sources.

-If SSI was your child's sole source of income, he does not have to file a tax return and his benefits aren't taxed.
+- If SSI was your child's sole source of income, he or she does not have to file a tax return and his benefits aren't taxed.
 This is generally true of most government benefits and entitlement programs: if they're the recipient's only income, then the recipient doesn't have to pay any taxes on them.

 Do I Claim My Child's SSI Benefits on My Taxes?

 You can't claim your child's SSI benefits on your taxes, simply because it's not your income.
 Even if your child is very young, the government has no age limits for tax and income liability.
-If your child is receiving SSI benefits, the government counts that as his income, not yours.
+If your child is receiving SSI benefits, the government counts that as your child's income, not yours.
 You can't claim it as income, and you aren't responsible for paying any taxes on it.